 However, not all traders are programmers, so on forums we often see posts such as "Programmer Needed."
 Many programmers provide such services as writing Expert Advisors and indicators in the MQL language.
 Writing trading Expert Advisors for others requires a certain specificity; the algorithm must be clearly formalized (see An Expert Advisor Made to Order.
 Manual for a Trader), otherwise the customer might not receive what he or she expected and there may be misunderstandings.

 Those on each side of the contract (the customer and the programmer who implements a solution) would wish to reduce these unpleasant factors.
 The programmer would like to be sure that the task will be clearly formulated, accepted and paid for on time.
 The customer needs the job to be done within the required time period and in the specified volume.
 As we know, the best advertisements are the recommendations— a lists of qualified programmers (in Russian) is periodically discussed at the forum.
 We tried to implement all of this in one place.

-The main difference between the Jobs service at MQL5.community and the majority of similar resources and services on other websites is the security.
+The main difference between the Freelance service at MQL5.community and the majority of similar resources and services on other websites is the security.
 The customer and the programmer are secured from each other's negligent actions throughout the whole period of joint work.
-In the event of a dispute, the MetaQuotes Software Corp. is ready to assume the role of the arbitrator.
+In the event of a dispute, the MetaQuotes Ltd is ready to assume the role of the arbitrator.

-In this article, we will discuss how to use the Jobs service for placing and performing a task.
+In this article, we will discuss how to use the Freelance service for placing and performing a task.

 1. Creating a New Job

-To place an order for the creation of an Expert Adviser, go to the Jobs section and select the New item.
+To place an order for the creation of an Expert Adviser, go to the Freelance section and select the New item.